By Eighth ArmyNovember 1, 2019

-As Americans, we will soon celebrate two long holiday weekends -- Veteran's Day and Thanksgiving.
-On Veteran's Day, we honor those men and women who selflessly served-and continue to serve-our country around the world and defend our freedom.
+During the month of November we celebrate two U.S. holiday weekends -Veteran's Day and Thanksgiving.
+On Veteran's Day, we honor those men and women who selflessly served, and continue to serve our country, around the world and defend our freedom.
 On Thanksgiving, we remember and celebrate our Nation's countless blessings.

-These long holidays provide a time to relax and recharge.
-At the same time, it is not a reason to throw caution to the wind.
-Soldiers must consider the risks associated with their plans.
-First-line supervisors must verify their Soldiers' off-duty activities and discuss ways to mitigate risks.
-I expect these discussions to include personal responsibility, alcohol use, indiscipline, the importance and benefits of using the "Buddy System", and adherence to our established readiness recall.
+These holiday weekends provide a time to relax and recharge.
+It should not be a time to throw caution to the wind.
+Soldiers must consider risks associated with their weekend plans.
+First-line supervisors will personally engage with their Soldiers to discuss off-duty activities and mitigation plans.
+I expect these discussions to include personal responsibilities, alcohol use, indiscipline, the "Buddy System", and adherence to Blue Book policies.

 Chain-of-command intervention makes all the difference.
-Leaders must prepare their personnel for the hazards of off-duty activities and reinforce our standards of conduct.
-Excessive alcohol consumption, road safety conditions, fall sports activities, domestic violence, and suicidal behavior continue to be areas of concern.
-All of us must do our duty; intervene in the lives of our people and make a difference.
-Engaged leadership, self-discipline, and risk management support the safety process and can ensure that the joy of this holiday period is not marred by accidents or misconduct.
+Leaders must prepare their personnel for the hazards of off-duty activities and reinforce standards of conduct.
+Excessive alcohol consumption, vehicle-related accidents, sports activities, domestic violence, and suicidal behavior continue to be areas of concern.
+Engaged leadership, self-discipline, and risk management support the safety process and can ensure that the joy of these holiday periods are not marred by accidents or misconduct.

 As we transition into the fall and winter season, we must focus on conducting operations in a cold weather environment and continue our efforts towards accident prevention.
 Thank you for your hard work and tireless support of our mission here in the Republic of Korea.

 MICHAEL A. BILLS

 Lieutenant General, USA